DaverSomethingSomethingOrg/ConanToolchain/docs/ButWhy.md

 ...but complicated!

-Perhaps you've experienced some of these scenarios.
-I certainly have!
+Perhaps you've experienced some of these scenarios:

 - You've had to turn off a tool feature on one platform because a dependency was not supported or available for that platform.